 Does a Will override beneficiary designations?

-No. Beneficiary designations and joint ownership determine how a financial institution will pay out an asset after the owner’s death.
+No. Beneficiary designations and joint ownership determine how a financial institution will distribute an asset after the owner’s death.
 If an asset is in the owner’s name alone with no beneficiary designation, then it is considered a “probate asset” and is distributed according to the Will.
 See Probate & Non-Probate Assets.

 Can you prepare your own Will?